pulumi/examples/aws-ts-eks-hello-world/README.md

     $ kubectl delete deployment my-nginx
     ```

-    Of course, by doing so, resources are outside of Pulumi's purview, but this simply
+    By deploying this nginx image in this way, it is outside of Pulumi's control.
+But this is simply to show that we can
+    control our cluster via the CLI as well.

 1. Experimentation

     From here on, feel free to experiment.
-Simply making edits and running `pulumi up` afterwords, will incrementally update your stack.
+Simply making edits and running `pulumi up` afterwards, will incrementally update your stack.

     ### Running Off-the-Shelf Guestbook YAML